-What is a Woman-Owned Business Certification?
+What Is Women-Owned Business Certification?

-Certification is offered by the Small Business Administration (SBA) and the Women’s Business Enterprise National Council (WBENC), awarding the Women-owned Small Business (WOSB) certification and the Women’s Business Enterprise (WBE) certification, respectively.
+Certification is offered by the Small Business Administration (SBA) and the Women’s Business Enterprise National Council (WBENC), awarding the Women-Owned Small Business (WOSB) certification and the Women’s Business Enterprise (WBE) certification, respectively.

 WOSB vs. WBE Certification: Fast Facts

-- Successful entrepreneurial mentors
+- Access to successful entrepreneurial mentors

 - Management and technical education